aionnetwork/aion/README.md

 * **Ubuntu 16.04** or a later version

-### Build the Aion network

-Please see the details in this wiki page [Build your Aion network](https://github.com/aionnetwork/aion/wiki/Build-your-Aion-network).

-### Aion Installation

-To see the Aion installation guide, refer to the [Installation wiki](https://github.com/aionnetwork/aion/wiki/Installation).

-### Aion Network Configuration

-Please see how to set up your desired network configuration for the kernel as well as how to launch the kernel [here](https://github.com/aionnetwork/aion/wiki/Aion-Network-Configuration).

 ### Documentation

+Please refer to the details in the [Build Your Aion Network](https://github.com/aionnetwork/aion/wiki/Build-your-Aion-network) wiki to determine how to start setting up and building your Aion Network.

+Please refer to the [Installation](https://github.com/aionnetwork/aion/wiki/Installation) wiki for the guide on installing the kernel prior to configuration and launching the kernel.

+Please refer to [Aion Network Configuration](https://github.com/aionnetwork/aion/wiki/Aion-Network-Configuration) wiki to set up your desired network configuration for the kernel as well as how to launch the kernel.

+The [owner's manual wiki](https://github.com/aionnetwork/aion/wiki/Aion-Owner's-Manual) will include further instructions and details on working with the kernel.

-Please check the [wiki pages](https://github.com/aionnetwork/aion/wiki) for further documentation on mining, using the Web3 API, command line options, etc.
+Please refer to the [wiki pages](https://github.com/aionnetwork/aion/wiki) for further documentation on mining, using the Web3 API, command line options, etc.

-The [owner's manual wiki](https://github.com/aionnetwork/aion/wiki/Aion-Owner's-Manual) will include further instructions on working with the kernel.

 ### Contact